June 25, 2025

 The fleet also includes several beloved, older vessels that have been the backbone of Lindblad's operations for years.
 The National Geographic Sea Bird and National Geographic Sea Lion are the true veterans.
 Built in the early 80s and acquired by Lindblad later on, these tiny 62-passenger ships are all about access.
 Their incredibly shallow draft allows them to navigate narrow inlets and dock in tiny ports that are completely off-limits to others.
 While their cabins are small and amenities are vintage compared to the newer ships, their ability to get you into the heart of places like Alaska’s Tongass National Forest is unmatched.

-If you do catch the expedition bug—and trust us, many people do—the company has a loyalty program to reward returning guests.
-Once you have completed three or more cruises, you are invited to join their "Friends for Life" program, which unlocks various benefits and discounts on future voyages, encouraging you to keep ticking those remote destinations off your list.
+Once you sail with Lindblad, you are invited to join their “Friends for Life” program, which unlocks various benefits and discounts on future voyages, encouraging you to keep ticking those remote destinations off your list.